cyverse-austria/docs/docs/deployments/Nats.md

 ```

-**copy secert file from the nats-box pod & create from it a secret**
+**copy secret file from the nats-box pod & create from it a secret**

 ```bash
 # copy the cred file from the pod